-Last year saw the last of Germany’s 16 states abolish tuition fees for undergraduate students at all public German universities.
-This means that now, both domestic and international undergraduate students at public universities in Germany are able to study in Germany for free, with just a small fee to cover administration and other costs per semester.
+In 2014, Germany’s 16 states abolished tuition fees for undergraduate students at all public German universities.
+This means that currently both domestic and international undergraduates at public universities in Germany can study for free, with just a small fee to cover administration and other costs per semester.

-These low charges certainly help to make studying in Germany an attractive option for prospective students, with recent higher education data showing it to be the fourth most popular country for international students in the world (after the US, UK and Australia).
-German universities now also hold some of the lowest education costs in the world, based on countries providing internationally reputed higher education systems.
+For now, the low fees certainly help to make studying in Germany an attractive option for prospective students, and the country has previously been ranked as the fourth most popular destination for international students in the world (after the US, UK and Australia).

 Cost of living in Germany

 While many students can study in Germany for free, living expenses are unavoidable.
 The cost of living in Germany is more expensive in some areas than others – Munich, for example, is considered the most expensive German city to live in, with living costs averaging about €10,800 (~US$11,645) per year.
 By comparison, the average annual living costs in Germany are around €9,600 (~US$10,350).

 Rent will be your largest monthly expense, though this is cheaper if you live in a shared flat (average rent of €298/~US$320 per month) or a student hall of residence (€240/~US$260 per month).

 Based on data from DAAD, other average monthly costs are as follows: